The Horse and His Boy: Allusions and references

 The association of Cor with horses, and his twin brother Corin with boxing, recalls the traditional associations of the Spartan twins Castor and Pollux of Greek mythology.

 Researcher Ruth North has noted that the plot element of a sinful human being transformed into a donkey as a punishment and then restored to humanity as an act of Divine mercy is reminiscent of The Golden Ass by Apuleius, a classic of Latin literature.

 Adaptations

 BBC Radio 4 dramatised The Chronicles of Narnia, including The Horse and His Boy, in 1998.
 The dramatisation is entitled "The Complete Chronicles of Narnia: The Classic BBC Radio 4 Full-Cast Dramatisations".

 Focus on the Family produced an audio dramatisation of The Horse and His Boy in 2000.

 Walden Media made movie adaptations of The Lion, the Witch and the Wardrobe, Prince Caspian and The Voyage of the Dawn Treader.
 Walden Media obtained an option to make The Chronicles of Narnia: The Horse and His Boy in the future.

+In 2022, The Logos Theater, of Taylors, South Carolina, created a stage adaptation of The Horse and His Boy, with later performances at the Museum of the Bible and Ark Encounter.